Your witty comments, impertinent questions, helpful suggestions, and angry denials

 November 15, 2007.
 Regarding your Top 100 Christmas Songs list, what about "Christmas Must Be Tonight" by The Band?
 That is southern rock at it's best! - Terry Quillen

 Randy Responds.
 I certainly don't disagree, Terry.
 Let's call it #101....
 The Band actually recorded "Christmas Must Be Tonight" twice.
-The mournful "official" version comes from Islands (1977) and is sung by Robbie Robertson.
-However, the Band had recorded a very different, funkier version of the song in 1975 with Levon Helm, um, at the helm.
+Written by Robbie Robertson, the mournful "official" version comes from Islands (1977) and is sung by Rick Danko.
+However, the Band had recorded a very different, funkier version of the song in 1975 with Levon Helm at the, um, helm.
 This version sat unreleased until its inclusion of the CD reissue of Northern Lights-Southern Cross (1975).

 November 9, 2007.
 I just thought I email you to let know how much I enjoy your Christmas site.
 Over the last couple of years I've referred to it both for news about what releases were out there and whether the ones I knew about were worth purchasing.
 Please keep up the good work.
 BTW, I made a playlist for my iPod of your Top 100 Christmas Songs list.
 I have 61 of them.
 It's a great mix! - John Young